Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Introduction

-Here are the contribution of this paper: \begin{itemize} \item We prepared a dataset of 5,000 images with binary labels, for COVID-19 detection from Chest X-ray images.
+Here are the main contributions of this paper: \begin{itemize} \item We prepared a dataset of 5,000 images with binary labels, for COVID-19 detection from Chest X-ray images.
 This dataset can serve as a benchmark for the research community.
-The images in COVID-19 class, are labeled by a board-certified radiologist, and only those with a clear sign are used for testing purpose. \item We trained 4 promising deep learning models on this dataset, and evaluated their performance on a test set of 3,000 images.
-Our best performing model achieved a sensitivity rate of 97.5\%, while having a specificity of 95\%. \item We also provided the ROC curve, AUC, and the histogram of the predicted scores by these models. \item We provided a detailed experimental analysis on the performance of these models, in terms of sensitivity, specificity, ROC curve, area under the curve, and confusion matrix. \item We make the dataset, the trained models, and the implementation publicly available. \end{itemize}
+The images in COVID-19 class, are labeled by a board-certified radiologist, and only those with a clear sign are used for testing purpose. \item We trained four promising deep learning models on this dataset, and evaluated their performance on a test set of 3,000 images.
+Our best performing model achieved a sensitivity rate of 98\%, while having a specificity of 92\%. \item We provided a detailed experimental analysis on the performance of these models, in terms of sensitivity, specificity, ROC curve, area under the curve, precision-recall curve, and histogram of the predicted scores. \item We provided the heatmaps of the most likely regions, which are infected due to Covid-19, using a deep visualization technique. \item We made the dataset, the trained models, and the implementation publicly available. \end{itemize}

-It is worth to mention that, although the result of this work is very encouraging, given the amount of the labeled data the result of this work is still preliminary, and more concrete conclusion requires further experiments on a larger dataset of COVID-19 labeled X-ray images.
+It is worth to mention that while very encouraging, given the amount of the labeled data the result of this work is still preliminary and more concrete conclusion requires further experiments on a larger dataset of COVID-19 labeled X-ray images.
 We believe this work can serve as a benchmark for future works and comparisons.

 The structure of the rest of this paper is as follows.
 Section \ref{sec_dataset} provides a summary of the prepared \textbf{COVID-Xray-5k Dataset}.
 Section \ref{sec_method} presents the description of the overall proposed framework.
 Section \ref{sec_result} provides the experimental studies and comparison with previous works.
 And finally the paper is concluded in Section \ref{sec_conc}.